telliott99/Ubuntu/ssh2.md

 PubkeyAuthentication yes
 ```

 This is already set.
-We leave the Password method OK because we still need to transfer my public key to the server.
+We leave PasswordAuthentication ``yes`` because we still need to transfer the host's public key to the server.

 #### Use scp for key transfer